scotthovestadt/schema-object/README.md

 ## constructors

-The constructors option allows you to attach new constructors to your SchemaObject-created class.
+The constructors option allows you to override the default or attach new constructors to your SchemaObject-created class.

 ```js
 var Person = new SchemaObject({